littlephony/language-modeling-app/README.md

 I have the following changes planned for this project:

 1. Use a more complex model — perhaphs a transformer — that would be able to generate a more meaningful text.
-2. Add UI to make to application easier to use.
+2. Add UI to make the application easier to use.

 ## Sources and inspiration